SUMMERTIME WITH LIZZIE B. HAYES TEACHING GUIDE

 2. Grandmommy pumps cod liver oil into Lizzie at the beginning of the story because as Lizzie states, “A cold was trying to catch me.”
 Describe this event and at least two others to explain how Grandmommy takes care of Lizzie and the other neighborhood children.
 RL 4.3, RL5.3

-3. Leaving Newark, NJ to go to South Philadelphia is not something that Lizzie is sure she wants to do.
+3. Leaving Newark, New Jersey to go to South Philadelphia is not something that Lizzie is sure she wants to do.
 Why is she so uncertain about going to meet her father’s relatives?
 What are some of the things she believes will be missed when she leaves?
 Have you ever been faced with a similar situation?
 If so, write about it.
 RL4.1, RL5.1, RL5.6, W4.3, W5.3

 4. At different times in the story, Lizzie daydreams and acts in ways that make her the center of attention.
 What do these actions reveal about her character and how she deals with situations?
 RL 4.1, RL4.3, RL5.1, RL 5.2